Geoffrey (archbishop of York): Early life

 Geoffrey was probably born in about 1152, before his father Henry, later Henry II of England, married Eleanor of Aquitaine, (Note: Henry also held the duchies of Normandy and Aquitaine and the counties of Maine, Touraine and Anjou in France.
 These lands were central to Henry's power and he spent much time outside England in his continental possessions.
 King Richard I, who succeeded Henry in 1189, also spent most of his time outside England.
 Although John, Richard's younger brother who became king in 1199, lost Normandy, he still retained the other possessions and continued to spend much time on the continent.) and was likely named after his paternal grandfather, Geoffrey of Anjou.
 Although he is often given the surname "Plantagenet" in modern histories, that name was not in use during his lifetime.
 The date of his birth is determined by statements of Gerald of Wales that he was barely 20 when elected bishop in 1173, and by the fact that he was about 40 when consecrated archbishop in 1191.
 His mother's identity is unclear.
 The medieval chronicler Walter Map claimed she was a whore named Ykenai, and that he was not actually Henry's son.
 (Note: Her name is sometimes spelled Hikenai.)
 This is the only contemporary source that gives her name, and as Map was hostile to Geoffrey, the information must be judged carefully.
 Instead, Ykenai may have been a daughter of a knight.
 (Note: Other speculations on her background have included her being a Welsh hostage at Henry's court or that she was either a servant or a daughter of one of the royal servants, but not of noble blood.)
 Another possibility for Geoffrey's mother is Rosamund Clifford, but most of the evidence for this is circumstantial.
 (Note: In 1191 Geoffrey was irate at the destruction of Rosamund's shrine at Godstow Abbey.
 Geoffrey was also fond of Godstow for his entire life, and while archbishop attempted to add Clementhorpe Priory to the endowment of Godstow.
 Another piece of circumstantial evidence is the name Map gives for Geoffrey's mother.
-It is possible that Ykenai is derived from Acquigny, and Acquigny Castle was likely held by members of the Clifford family.
+Ykenai may be derived from Acquigny, and Acquigny Castle was likely held by members of the Clifford family.
 Further, William Longespée, the son of another reputed child of Rosamund, tried to claim land near Akeny in 1228.)
 It is assumed that Geoffrey was the eldest of Henry's children, legitimate or illegitimate.
 (Note: Geoffrey should not be confused with Henry's legitimate son Geoffrey, Duke of Brittany, who was born in 1158 and died in 1186.)